Invisible Braces and Aligners: Types & Comparisons

 Byte is one of the highest-rated clear aligner companies on the market and also one of the most convenient.
 With an at-home impression kit, a user-friendly website and app, and orthodontic clinical staff available as needed, Byte makes it possible to correct your smile and bite completely from the comfort of your own home.
 We are also one of the fastest options available, with an average treatment time of 4 months.

-Byte’s All-Day Aligner System costs $2,099.
-This includes all needed aligners for treatment, a high-frequency HyperByte massage tool, premium whitening paste, access to the Byte mobile app, and your first retainer.
+Byte’s All-Day Aligner System costs $2,199.
+This includes all needed aligners for treatment, a high-frequency HyperByte massage tool (devices like this have been shown to improve treatment results and comfort), premium whitening paste, access to the Byte mobile app, and your first retainer.

 Affordable and straightforward payment plans are also available.